Here is the fishless cycle:

 A) You can run a fishless cycle in a bucket to grow bacteria on almost any filter media like bio balls, sponges, ceramic bio noodles, lava rock or Matala mats.
 Simply set up any sort of water circulation such as a fountain pump or air bubbler and add the media to the bucket.
 Follow the directions for the fishless cycle.
 When the cycle is done add the media to the filter.
 I have run a canister filter in a bucket and done the fishless cycle.

 B) The nitrogen cycle bacteria will live under a wide range of conditions and bounce back from minor set backs.
-By following the set up suggestions in part 1a) you are setting up optimum conditions for fastest reproduction and growth.
+By following the set up suggestions in part 1b) you are setting up optimum conditions for fastest reproduction and growth.

 pH as low as 6.5 is OK, but by 6.0 the bacteria are not going to be doing very well.
 They are still there, and will recover pretty well when conditions get better.
-To grow them at optimum rates, keep the pH on the alkaline side of neutral.

 Temperature almost to freezing is OK, but they must not freeze, and they are not very active at all.
 They do survive in a pond, but they are slow to warm up and get going in the spring.
 This is where you might need to grow some in a bucket in a warm place and supplement the pond population.
 Too warm is not good, either.
 Tropical or room temperature tank temperatures are best.
 (68 to 85*F or 20 to 28*C)

 Moderate oxygen can be tolerated for a while.
 However, to remove lots of ammonia and nitrite these bacteria must have oxygen.
 They turn one into the other by adding oxygen.
 If you must stop running the filter for an hour or so, no problem.
 If longer, remove the media and keep it where it will get more oxygen.